rafaelsgc0/edge_perm/readme.md

-This exercise is based on a real problem we encountered while building edgescan.
+This exercise is based on a real problem we encountered while building the system.
 We have a collection of permissions that can be granted to users: view, edit, delete etc. and there are dependencies between these.
 For example: to grant the edit permission to a user they must already have the view permission.
 This challenge represents this situation with the following hash:

 ```
 {